Early Generation Bengals

 ALC X Domestic Cat or SBT Bengal

-The first generation Asian Leopard Cat and domestic cat hybrid is called an F1 (F meaning filial) and was 50% wild.
+The first-generation Asian Leopard Cat and domestic cat hybrid is called an F1 (F meaning filial) and is 50% wild.
 These F1 Bengals are much wilder in appearance and temperament than the later generation SBT (Studbook Traditional) Bengals.
-They tend to be shy, only bonding strongly with one person, dislike travel/change, and are often not reliable with the litter box.
-They sometimes prefer to use their water bowl (or sink, tub, etc) instead of a litter box.
-They sometimes are good pets, but they require a very committed owner because rehoming them once they are adults is especially hard on them and they may never fully bond with a new owner.
-F1s that are not reliable with the litter box or prefer not to be around people will need a large outdoor enclosure where they will be safe and comfortable.
-There are many locations that do not allow hybrid animals including F1, G2, and G3 Bengals.
+They tend to be shy, often only bonding strongly with one person, dislike travel/change, and are sometimes not reliable with the litter box.
+They sometimes prefer to use their water bowl (or sink or tub!) instead of a litter box.
+There are always exceptions and occasionally they do make good house pets.
+However, anyone interested in an F1 as a pet needs to be prepared for all possibilities.
+F1s that are not reliable with the litter box and/or prefer not to be around people will need a large outdoor enclosure where they will have space and be safe and comfortable.
+F1s require a very committed owner because rehoming them once they are adults is especially hard on them and they are unlikely to bond with a new owner.
+We have an F1 female that we rescued at the age of 6.5 years old when her previous owner was no longer able to care for her.
+She has been with us over a year and has remained completely untouchable and is sometimes aggressive.
+We do not recommend F1s as pets for most people.
+Additionally, there are many locations that do not allow hybrid animals including F1, G2, and G3 Bengals.

 G2 (commonly called F2) = Generation 2, 2nd generation hybrid